 You Are What You Eat

-Healthy eating and lifestyle that helps balance your hormones and ease the change in your body gradually
+Helping to balance your hormones and ease the change in your body gradually

 Combine this with regular exercise and periods of rest, this natural path can lead you through the menopause gradually and easily.
-You will see how certain foods drastically effect our hormone balance and other bodily functions, including mood swings.
+You will see how certain foods drastically affect our hormone balance and other bodily functions, including mood swings.
 By educating yourself on what to avoid and what to increase in your diet, you can avoid the need for using drugs and chemicals during this natural time of your life.

 12 Vital Foods To Eat Or Avoid During Menopause -